Salamafet/folder_autosave/README.md

 # folder_autosave
 Create backup of folder with simplicity.

-This script is make for run everyday with cron job.
+This script is make for run with cron job.

-All backup older than 31 days are automaticaly deleted except the first backup of each month
+You can choose the type of compression:
+- bzip2 : slower but smaller
+- gzip : faster but biger

+The script can automatically delete old backup after definited days

 ------------------